next-orders/space/README.md

 - Next.js
 - TailwindCSS
 - Mantine components
+- TypeScript

-## Features (WIP)
+## Customer and Seller Features (WIP)

 - 📱 100% adaptive layout
-- 🤹 Multi-page site structure with priority on competent SEO
+- 🤹 Multi-page site structure with priority on SEO
 - 🛒 The cart is always in sight on desktop
 - 🚚 Possibility to choose delivery or pickup
 - 🔍 Quick search in the product catalog
 - 🏷️ The client can use a promotional code
 - 📈 The best offers and promotions are shown in the desired section
 - 🏁 Quick order, without forced registration on the site

+## Tech Features (WIP)

+- Website has its own backend, where business logic does not break out
+- Most of the code is rendered on the server: less load on the client

 ## How to deploy